-Most of us grew up thinking that trick-or-treating is the gold standard in Halloween celebration, but because of COVID, the holiday is required to adapt this year.
-Some municipalities have strongly advised against trick-or-treating, and even where it hasn’t been fully kiboshed, comfort levels will also change the landscape.
-But good news: That doesn’t mean fun is cancelled.
+Most of us grew up thinking that trick-or-treating is the gold standard in Halloween celebration, but not every kid loves traipsing around the neighbourhood in costume (plus, COVID has made us rethink the event.
+Last year trick-or-treating was cancelled in most municipalities, and this year the public health protocols will still be in place).
+But that doesn’t mean there isn’t fun to be had.
 “Halloween means many things to many people,” says Carolyn McPherson, an Associate Vice President at Party City.
-“Trick-or-treating isn’t all Halloween is, even in a regular year.”
+“Trick-or-treating isn’t all Halloween is.”
 So, with that, we’ve rounded up a handful of non-trick-or-treat activities you can plan for Halloween night instead.

 A not-so-spooky movie night